jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 It's Rust convention, when you create a folder, Rust looks for `mod.rs` to understand the module structure.

-#### Assets
+### Building the Map System

+Now that we've set up our module structure, we need to build the actual components.
+Our map system will consist of several interconnected files:

+1. **`assets.rs`** - Defines what sprites to spawn and how to position them
+2. **`tilemap.rs`** - Maps sprite names to their pixel coordinates in our atlas
+3. **`models.rs`** - Organizes tile models and keeps them synchronized with their assets
+4. **`sockets.rs`** - Defines connection points for tile compatibility
+5. **`rules.rs`** - Defines terrain layers, compatibility rules, and world generation logic
+6. **`generate.rs`** - Sets up the procedural generation engine

+We'll build these in a logical order, starting with the foundation and working our way up.

+### Creating SpawnableAsset

 Let's start by creating our `assets.rs` file inside the `map` folder.
-This will handle how we define what gets spawned in our world.
+This will be the foundation that defines how we spawn sprites in our world.

 The `bevy_procedural_tilemaps` library can generate complex worlds, but it needs to know **what to actually place** at each generated location.